camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/cluster-scaling.md

 ## Configuration

 - This is an experimental feature.
-To use the feature set `ZEEBE_BROKER_EXPERIMENTAL_FEATURES_ENABLEDYNAMICCLUSTERTOPOLOGY` to `true`.
+To use the feature, set `ZEEBE_BROKER_EXPERIMENTAL_FEATURES_ENABLEDYNAMICCLUSTERTOPOLOGY` to `true`.

 :::warning
-Do not turn of this feature after the cluster is scaled atleast once.
-If you turn of the feature and restart the cluster without updated the configuration, the cluster uses the original configuration and can result in data loss.
+Do not turn off this feature after the cluster is scaled.
+If you turn off the feature and restart the cluster without updating the configuration, the cluster will use the original configuration and this can result in data loss.
 :::

 ## Scaling API

-To scale up, start new brokers and use the scaling api to add the new brokers to the cluster and distribute data to them.
+To scale up, start new brokers and use the scaling API below to add the new brokers to the cluster and distribute data to them.

 :::warning
-This endpoint does not respect FIXED partitioning scheme configured via `zeebe.broker.experimental.partitioning`.
-When this endpoint is used the partitions will be redistributed using ROUND_ROBIN strategy.
+This endpoint does not respect the **fixed** partitioning scheme configured via `zeebe.broker.experimental.partitioning`.
+When this endpoint is used, the partitions are redistributed using ROUND_ROBIN strategy.
 :::

 ### Request